r4dat/coursera_data_clean/README.md

     # add meanby_sid_act prefix.
     colnames(tidy)=paste("meanby_subjact_",colnames(tidy),sep='')
 ```
-Which prepends "meanby_sidact" to all the column names...
+Which prepends "meanby_subjact" to all the column names...
 Including sid and activity.
 Whoops!
 This is fixed with
 ```{r}
     #Reset sid and activity names.
     colnames(tidy)[1:2]=c("subjID","activity")